Power of attorney apostille

 Powers of attorney must be properly notarized.
 Remote online notarizations are eligible for apostilles, but the notarial statement must include the following language: "This remote online notarization involved the use of communication technology."

-If you are requesting an Arizona State apostille for a power of attorney notarized by an Arizona notary public, ensure the notary includes either an acknowledgment or a jurat.
+If you are requesting an Arizona State apostille for a power of attorney notarized by an Arizona notary public, ensure the notary includes either the notarial statement (acknowledgment).
 Documents that only contain the notary’s signature and stamp, without the proper notarial certificate, will be rejected.

-Below are sample certificates of acknowledgment and jurat for the State of Arizona - either format is acceptable:
+Below is the sample certificate of acknowledgment for the State of Arizona:

 Certificate of Acknowledgment: